cs1302uga/cs1302-ce13/README.md

 interfaces, and methods using a type parameter.

 Generics are used when you want to apply the exact same implementation (code) to various types.
-Contrast this with Inheritance which is used when you need common functionality to be implemented in different ways.
-Think of a getPerimeter() method that can be applied to objects of type Circle and Square.
-These classes both contain the getPerimeter() method but the implementations depend on the type.
+Contrast this with inheritance which is used when you need common functionality to be implemented in different ways.
+Think of a `getPerimeter()` method that can be applied to references to objects of type `Circle` and `Square`.
+These classes both contain the `getPerimeter()` method but the implementations depend on the type.

 ## Prerequisite Knowledge